Colorado Springs gay club shooter’s case heads to trial

 The hearing also revealed that Aldrich might be gay, something not previously mentioned by prosecutors or defense attorneys.
 Aldrich told one of the patrons who helped stop the attack, “My mom will not accept me because I’m gay.”
 Aldrich then added, “You’re all the same,” the lead detective in the shooting, Rebecca Joines, testified during cross examination.

 Joines also testified about a neo-Nazi video, which featured attacks on synagogues and mosques abroad, including on two mosques in New Zealand in 2019.
 It was posted on a website that Aldrich administered.
-Joines said that Aldrich had not created the video, which has been posted by many others online, but that she believed they were seeking to emulate it with the attack on the club.
+Joines said that Aldrich had not created the video, which has been posted by many others online, but that she believed they were seeking to emulate it with the attack.

+Exhibits from the hearing also were released Thursday, including photos of a bullet riddled rainbow-colored shooting target that was found in the room of Aldrich’s mother and a note found in the apartment where Aldrich also lived.

+“Please,” the note read, “relieve me of my own fate, I’m drowning in my wake.
+How long must I wait for you to rid me of this hate.”